Master of science (2 year) 2 years

 With a masters degree in photonics, you gain a general competence in the three main fields within photonics; light generation, light transmission and sensor technology.
 Optics, electrodynamics and materials science are key topics.
 In addition, you will gain knowledge of computational tools used in the industry.
-You will be able to immerse yourself in, among other things, sensor fusion, optical systems, camera technology, computer science, analytical methods and process.
+You will be able to immerse yourself in sensor fusion, optical systems, camera technology, computer science, analytical methods and process, among other things.

 The Master of Photonics offers two main directions

 Both fields of study provide a valuable combination of theory and practice.
 Through laboratory courses, you get practical knowledge of different aspects of photonics.
 How about building a prototype of a camera?
 Or how about researching handheld food control sensors?

 - Photonics engineering: here you learn about complex systems where photonics plays a central role, about optical components and about how light interacts with matter.
 This specialization provides expertise which is relevant in many exciting applications.
 Two examples are optical design for cameras and the development of sensors for gas measurement.

 - Photonics metrology: you learn how photons carry information and how photonics is used in measurements.
 Key areas are hyperspectral imaging, spectroscopy and data analysis.
 Examples of applications are material characterization for solar cell research, medical diagnostics and interpretation of advanced sensor data - to name a few.

 As a student at NMBU, you can adapt the study plan to your background and interests.
 There are many exciting subjects at NMBU that are relevant to a photonics student.
 You can also take courses at the University of Oslo (UiO) or the University of South-Eastern Norway (USN).
 You can set up your own study program in collaboration with the student advisor and the academic staff.